matthias-reis/carda-gatsby/content/articles/2021/11/rongeur-glacier-tongue-en.md

 title: '"Glacier Tongue"'
 subTitle: The New Rongeur Album
 seoTitle: '"Glacier Tongue" By Rongeur – Sludge Review'
 description: Four years after their first official album, "An Asphyxiating Embrace", Rongeur released a new record.
 If you like your music raw and heavy or are a fan of bands like Neurosis, you shouldn't miss "Glacier Tongue".
 excerpt: Four years after their first official album, "An Asphyxiating Embrace", Rongeur released a new record on November 5th.
 If you like your music raw and heavy or are a fan of bands like Neurosis and High on Fire, you shouldn't miss "Glacier Tongue".
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/glacier-tongue-1-jpg-imagine-080808_000000_1024_768/640.webp
-copyrigt: Rongeur
+copyright: Rongeur
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/glacier-tongue-fb-png-imagine-080808_5c6d75_1200_628/640.webp
 labels:
   - Sludge